Aaron Levy Samuels

 Tara Hardy is a working-class, Queer, Femme, chronically ill writer and founder of Bent, a writing institute for LGBTQ people in Seattle.
 Her most recent book of poems, My, My, My, My, My, won a 2017 Washington State Book Award and explores the links between childhood trauma and chronic illness.
 She is a former Hugo House Writer in Residence, Seattle Poet Populist, and Hedgebrook alumna.
 She teaches at Richard Hugo House, Path With Art, and Gay City Arts.

-Tim was born and raised in Kingsport, Tennessee.
-He taught at different colleges and universities until he formed Blue Highway in 1994 with Wayne Taylor, Shawn Lane, Rob Ickes, and Jason Burleson.
+universities until he formed Blue Highway in 1994 with Wayne Taylor, Shawn Lane, Rob Ickes, and Jason Burleson.
 The band is one of the most decorated and influential in Bluegrass history, having been nominated for 3 Grammys, winning a Dove Award, and nearly 30 IBMA Awards.
 In March 2016, Blue Highway was named the most popular bluegrass artist in history in an online poll by Bluegrass Today.
 In 2010, he and Caroline Wright co-authored Still Inside: The Tony Rice Story, the critically-acclaimed authorized biography of bluegrass Hall of Fame member and living legend Tony Rice.
 On May 8, 2015, Tim was named a Distinguished Alumnus in the Arts by the East Tennessee State University National Alumni Society.